Sleep Apnea

 Oral device that us used to treat sleep apnea

 Many people wear a CPAP machine at night to treat the interrupted breathing of obstructive sleep apnea, a condition that affects an estimated 22 million Americans.
-But CPAP machines can be noisy, cumbersome and uncomfortable, and many people stop using the devices altogether, which can have dire long-term consequences.
+However, CPAP machines can be noisy, cumbersome, and uncomfortable, leading many to stop using the devices altogether, which can have dire long-term consequences for treating OSA.

 Mouth guards may be a more comfortable and easy-to-use alternative for many people with obstructive sleep apnea, according to a new report.
 The study, published in Laryngoscope, looked at 347 people with sleep apnea who were fitted with a mouth guard by an otolaryngologist.
 Two-thirds of patients reported they were comfortable wearing the devices, and the devices appeared to be effective in helping to relieve the disordered breathing of obstructive sleep apnea.